svirant/RT4k_HD15_serial_control/README.md

 # RT4k HD15 serial control
 RetroTink 4K HD15 Serial Control using an Arduino Pro Micro.
 Integrated with a 10 Port Otaku Games Scart Switch.
+The code is very basic at the moment, but allows executing multiple commands to the RT4K (even with delays inbetween) if needed.
+Please feel free to fork / create PRs / etc.

 See it in action: https://www.youtube.com/watch?v=1q2scC0S7wM